 Another of the many skirmishes of the Kansas-Missouri Border War, this attack occurred on the night of May 24, 1856, near a place called Dutch Henry’s Crossing on Pottawatomie Creek in Franklin County.
 Five men were killed, and it would have been regarded as ordinary murder had it been ordinary times, but it was in a new country, at a time when civil war practically existed in the border counties of Kansas.

 Early in 1855, the five sons of John Brown came to Kansas and settled on the north side of the Pottawatomie, about two miles southwest of the present town of Lane.
 Between the Pottawatomie and Mosquito Creeks was a pro-slavery settlement.
 Just north, between the Mosquito and Marais des Cygnes Rivers, was a free-state settlement, while south of the Pottawatomie was a mixed complexion of politics.
 The Browns lived right in the heart of the pro-slavery element.

 Among the pro-slavery men were Allen Wilkinson, who kept the post office; James P. Doyle, who took up a claim north of the Pottawatomie in the fall of 1854; Henry and William Sherman, who settled on an abandoned Indian farm at the ford of the creek, which became known as Dutch Henry’s Crossing.
-Some of the free-state men regarded Wilkinson, Doyle and the Shermans as harmless pro-slavery men, but as the first had been elected by fraud and violence to a legislature where he voted for a black code; the second had his sons, William and Drury, keep free-state men from the polls by force, and the Shermans entertained lawless invaders, this view was not held by all.
+Some Free-State men regarded Wilkinson, Doyle, and the Shermans as harmless pro-slavery men.
+However, Wilkinson had been elected by fraud and violence to a legislature where he voted for a black code; Doyle had his sons, William and Drury, keep free-state men from the polls by force, and the Shermans entertained lawless invaders.